gnhossain/Sprint-Challenge-Authentication/README.md

 - [ ] What does bcrypt do to slow down attackers?

-** It uses an random long algorithm that hashes passwords as many times we request to slow down the attackers.
+** It uses a random long algorithm that hashes passwords as many times we request to slow down the attackers.

 - [ ] What are the three parts of the JSON Web Token?